take-the-interview/devise-security-ng/README.md

 ## Usage

-For devise_security_ng to work some of the built-in devise modules have to be turned off in user model:
+For devise_security_ng to work some of the built-in devise modules have to be turned off in User model:

 - Lockable